roo-nju/starter-hugo-academic/content/literatures/example2/index.md

-**[JSSC'23]** An Energy-Efficient Computing-in-Memory NN Processor With Set-Associate Blockwise Sparsity and Ping-Pong Weight Update
+**[JSSC'23]** An Energy-Efficient Computing-in-Memory NN Processor With Set-Associate Block-wise Sparsity and Ping-Pong Weight Update